Extract factor values from a label variable created by parmest or parmby

 "(factor_name==value)*varname"

 (as created by xi).
-In this case, the user may use the split command to split the variable label into two or more string variables, each possibly containing values of the form
+In this case, the user may use the split package to split the variable label into two or more string variables, each possibly containing values of the form

 "factor_name==value"